andela/rails-api-practice/README.md

-## Let's create an api of suya and vendors.
+## Let's create an API of suya and vendors.

 We're going to create api endpoints in this rails app that delivers JSON data.